react-native-community/cli/docs/plugins.md

 At the end, an array of commands concatenated from all plugins is passed on to the CLI to be loaded after built-in commands.

+Also, you can provide your own configuration by creating a `react-native.config.js` file in the root of the project, which overrides the configuration from plugins.

 > See [`healthChecks`](./healthChecks.md) for information on how plugins can provide additional health checks for `npx react-native doctor`.

 ## Command interface